JustinDDavis/terraform-s3-static-site/README.md

 ## Commands to deploy resources

+After you have the CLI tools installed and some IAM keys configured, you can now issue the command that will have Terrafrom import all its necessary dependencies.
+> terraform init

 To preview what is about to happen in your account, you can use the "plan" functionality.
 > terraform plan -var-file="example.tfvars"